Locations:

 There are health risks associated with menopause, which happens right after perimenopause.

 Estrogen plays an important role in preserving your bones.
 Osteoporosis is a condition where the insides of your bones become less dense and more fragile.
 This increases your risk for bone fractures.
 Your healthcare provider may recommend a multivitamin, calcium supplement, extra vitamin D or more weight-bearing exercises.
+People in menopause are also at an increased risk for heart disease and other cardiovascular (heart and blood vessel) health conditions.

 Can I get pregnant if I am in perimenopause?

 Yes, you can still become pregnant.
-You may be less likely to get pregnant during perimenopause, but it's still possible.
+You may be less likely to get pregnant during perimenopause, but it’s still possible.
 As long as you have a period, you can still get pregnant.
-If you want to expand your family during this time, speak with your healthcare provider about your health, fertility and possible fertility treatment options.

 Living With

-What questions should I ask my doctor?
+What questions should I ask my healthcare provider?

 Discuss your perimenopause symptoms with your healthcare provider.
-It might help to keep a journal of your menstrual cycles including when they start and stop and the amount of bleeding.
+It might help to keep a journal of your menstrual cycles, including when they start and stop and the amount of bleeding.

 Some questions you should ask are: